Are you dreaming of gorgeous slinky gowns or beautiful soft drapes?

 She is often referred to as “the queen of draping”, a name that is wholly appropriate as we are still being inspired and abiding by her rules for bias cutting and draping today.

-I could go on about her amazing-ness all day but I won’t so if you want to know more about her, check out this Business of Fashion article dedicated to her.
+I could go on about her amazing-ness all day but I’ll restrain myself!
+If you want to know more about her, check out this Business of Fashion article dedicated to her.

-Cutting on the Bias gives a woven fabric uniques properties.
-It essentially allows the fabric to have a natural stretch so eliminates the need for a lot of shaping and construction that we normally need for woven fabrics.
+It essentially allows the fabric to have a natural stretch, which eliminates the need for lots of shaping and construction that we normally need for woven fabrics.

 In the video below you can see the fabric has no natural stretch when pulled on the warp or weft.
 But when I pull it on the bias grain it grows by 5cm!